Sharp thresholds for the random-cluster and Ising models: The colored model

-{\it We assume henceforth that $q\a,q(1-\a)\ge 1$}, and we consider next the infinite-volume limits of the above measures.
+\textit{We assume henceforth that $q\aalpha,q(1-\aalpha)\ge1$}, and we consider next the infinite-volume limits of the above measures.
 Let $G$ be a subgraph of the square lattice $\ZZ^2$ induced by the vertex-set $V$, and label the above measures with the subscript $V$.
-By standard arguments (see \cite[Chap.\ 4]{G-RC}), the limit measure exists, is independent of the choice of the $V$, and is translation-invariant and ergodic.
-By an argument similar to that of \cite[Thm 4.91]{G-RC}, the measures $\phV$ have a well-defined infinite-volume limit $\ph$ as $V\uparrow \ZZ^2$.
+By standard arguments (see \cite{G-RC}, Chapter 4), the limit measure

+exists, is independent of the choice of the $V$, and is translation-invariant and ergodic.
+By an argument similar to that of \cite{G-RC}, Theorem 4.91, the measures $\phV$ have a well-defined infinite-volume limit $\ph$ as $V\uparrow\ZZ^2$.
 Furthermore, the pair $(\psh,\ph)$ may be coupled in the same manner as on a finite graph.
-That is, a \emph{finite} cluster $C$ of $\om$ receives spin $1$ with probability $\a e^{h|C|}/[\a e^{h|C|} + 1-\a]$.
-An \emph{infinite} cluster receives spin $1$ (\resp, $0$) if $h>0$ (\resp, $h<0$).
-When $h=0$, the spin of an infinite cluster has the Bernoulli distribution with parameter $\a$.
+That is, a \textit{finite} cluster $C$ of $\omega $ receives spin $1$ with probability $\aalpha e^{h|C|}/[\aalpha e^{h|C|} + 1-\aalpha]$.
+An \textit{infinite} cluster receives spin $1$ (\resp, $0$) if $h>0$ (\resp, $h<0$).
+When $h=0$, the spin of an infinite cluster has the Bernoulli distribution with parameter $\aalpha$.

 Since $\psh$ is translation-invariant, so is $\ph$.
-As in \cite[Thm 4.10]{G-RC}, $\ph$ is positively associated, and the proof of \cite[Thm 4.91]{G-RC} may be adapted to obtain that $\ph$ is ergodic.
-By a simple calculation, the $\phV$ have the finite-energy property, with bounds that are uniform in $V$, (see \cite[eqn (3.4)]{G-RC}), and therefore so does $\ph$.
+As in \cite{G-RC}, Theorem 4.10, $\ph$ is positively associated, and the proof of \cite{G-RC}, Theorem 4.91, may be adapted to obtain that $\ph$ is ergodic.
+By a simple calculation, the $\phV$ have the finite-energy property, with bounds that are uniform in $V$ (see \cite{G-RC}, Equation (3.4)), and therefore so does $\ph$.
 Adapting the notation used in Section \ref{sec:ising} for the Ising model, let